Wasting food is expensive. Unfortunately, it’s easy to be careless and let perfectly good fruits, vegetables and other foods go bad before their time.

 4. Treating whole-wheat and white flour the same

-Flour is a hot commodity these days, as many stuck-at-home citizens are brushing up on their baking skills.
+Flour has been a hot commodity during the coronavirus pandemic, as many stuck-at-home citizens are brushing up on their baking skills.
 But if you’re lucky enough to have both white and whole-wheat flour, treat them differently.

 White flour — including all-purpose, bread and self-rising flour — is easier to deal with.
 You can still freeze or refrigerate it if you need to store it for a time.
 But if you’re using it regularly, it will do fine in a loose-lidded canister on the kitchen counter.

 Food company Shari’s Berries sells chocolate-dipped strawberries and other treats, and the company’s site offers five common ways to store strawberries for maximum life.

 But the top tip for all methods may surprise you: Even in this time of washing everything, strawberries shouldn’t be washed until you’re going to eat them.
 Otherwise, the site warns, they’ll turn mushy and moldy, and that would be berry disappointing.

 6. Allowing ground beef to sit around, even in the fridge

 Ground beef is a kitchen staple — for burgers, lasagna, sloppy Joes, you name it.
 But this flexible food isn’t so flexible when it comes to storage.

 The U.S. Department of Agriculture advises that you should refrigerate or freeze the meat as soon as possible after buying.
 In the fridge, keep it at 40 degrees Fahrenheit, and use within one to two days.